pbaljet/CPSC4970-Assignment-1b/README.md

 9. Create and checkout a branch called "feature-add"

-10. Change the artifact id (assign1-1b) in the pom.xml
+10. Change the artifact id (assign1-1b) in the pom.xml.
+Run mvn package and notice artifact name change in target directory.

 11. Add a method to the App class that adds two integers

 12. Add an addition junit test to the test class that tests the method.

 13. Build and validate your code works.

 14. Push the branch to the remote repository.

 15. Create and process merge request to **main** on Gitlab

 Grade will be based on review of commit history and branch on Gitlab